 We all want guaranteed results quickly, but when does that ever happen!
 Firstly there is no guarantee your dog will benefit, and alternative treatments are typically slower to act as it takes time for a body to heal itself.

-I did come across these statistics you may find helpful and encouraging:
+I came across these statistics you may find helpful and encouraging: